 In recent decades, it has been the court’s practice to stay out of people’s bedrooms.
 The court will never ask you whether you have consummated your marriage, and if so, your answer would have no bearing on whether the court granted you an annulment.
 The most common reason for a marriage annulment in the United States is that one spouse had not finalized their divorce from a previous marriage before marrying their current spouse.
 In some cases, one spouse intentionally misled the other into thinking that they were divorced and free to remarry.
 In other cases, it was an honest mistake.
 Annulment cases often involve previous marriages solemnized in other countries.
 For example, the previously married spouse might have left their home country after filing for divorce and might have assumed that the divorce went through and that they could enter into a new marriage in another country.

-An Annulment Case From the Local News Headlines
+An Annulment Case in FL From the Local News Headlines

 Alan Grayson, a former member of the U.S. House of Representatives, married his wife Lolita in 1986, and the couple resided in Florida and had five children together.
 Four years after they married, Lolita applied for U.S. citizenship.
 On a question on her citizenship application that asked about her marriage to her first husband, whom she had told Alan that she had divorced, she wrote “separated.”
 Still, Alan and Lolita Grayson remained married for many more years.
 They filed for divorce in 2014, at which point a judge ruled that their marriage had never been legally valid.
 The court annulled their marriage in 2015.

 Call it a divorce or an annulment, but Alan and Lolita Grayson were a longtime couple who had raised children together and owned considerable assets.
 Their oldest child was an adult by the time the marriage was annulled, but the court entered a parenting plan and child support order for the other four children.
 Lolita Grayson sought alimony from her children’s father, but the court denied her request because there had never been a legally valid marriage.